cnmetzi/datakit-smallholder-farmers-fall-2025/Challenge 5_ Financial Inclusion/cnmetzi/README.md

 - Other technical hurdles

 ### Miscellaneous
-- When looking at common stems I noticed some words from other languages were still used in the english questions and should potentially be translated when doing other topic analysis, i.e. obuyambi (sometimes mispelled obuyabi)
+- When looking at common stems I noticed some words from other languages were still used in the english questions and should potentially be translated when doing other topic analysis, i.e. obuyambi (sometimes mispelled obuyabi), buyinza
 - Also words are sometimes mispelled so when doing keyword analysis I found it useful to start with all the words used and then select Finance related ones to capture spelling variations

 ## Next Steps and Recommendations

 ### For Further Analysis
-1. **Recommendation 1**: What could be explored next
+1. **Recommendation 1**: Need to do more work to figure out how to reduce or better understand when the same question is repeated by different users and question ids on the same day but seems to all be from the same original question
 2. **Recommendation 2**: How to deepen this analysis
 3. **Recommendation 3**: Related questions to investigate